Americans in India: History

 During World War II, more than 400,000 American soldiers were sent to India.

 After the end of British colonial rule in India in 1947, the "colonial third culture" surrounding employment, which featured expatriates in superior roles, natives in subordinate roles, and little informal socialisation between the two, began to be replaced with a "co-ordinate third culture", based around the common social life of Americans working in multinational corporations and their Indian colleagues.
 Americans who came to India for work slowly assimilated into this culture.
 Many companies in those days found they had difficulty retaining American employees with children; they found educational facilities at the high school level to be inadequate.

 In a break from the long tradition of older American expatriates coming to India to manage local subsidiaries of American companies, a trend began in the 2000s of younger Americans taking jobs at Indian companies, especially in the information technology sector, often at lower wages than they had previously earned in the U.S. In 2006 there were estimated to be roughly 800 American immigrants working in high-tech companies in India.

 Numbers

-According to a White House press release on 26 June 2017, over 700,000 U.S. citizens reside in India.

-In 2002, one widely cited estimate stated that 60,000 Americans including African Americans lived in India.
+In 2002, one widely cited estimate stated that 60,000 Americans, including African Americans, lived in India.
 However, exact numbers were difficult to come by because many did not register with the embassy.
 Some media reports around the time of the 2008 U.S. presidential election stated that 10,000 Americans lived in India at the time.
-However this conflicted with another figure given by the head of the U.S. consulate in Mumbai, who estimated that there were 9,000 living in Mumbai and its surroundings alone, representing almost 0.1% of its total population.
+However ,this conflicted with another figure given by the head of the U.S. consulate in Mumbai, who estimated that there were 9,000 living in Mumbai and its surroundings alone, representing almost 0.1% of its total population.

+Culture

+Music

+American music first came to India at the turn of the 20th century, mediated to some extent through Britain and involving a significant amount of African American jazz music.

+Sports

 In fiction

 Outsourced aired on NBC during the 2010 television season, depicting an American manager at a call center in Mumbai.